Inspired by Grandma’s kitchen, these are the very best old-fashioned Christmas cookies for a plate of vintage sweet treats this holiday season.

 14. Snowball Cookies with Macadamia Nuts

-Snowball cookies definitely have that vintage cookie look, don’t they?
-This recipe has macadamia nuts in it for an extra sweet, buttery flavor.
+Snowball cookies have that vintage cookie look, don’t they?
+This recipe has macadamia nuts for an extra sweet, buttery flavor.
 They look so beautiful on a plate of mixed goodies.
 One of those iconic holiday treats!

 15. Raspberry Cheesecake Thumbprints

 One of our VERY favorite recipes on this list!
 Classic thumbprint cookies with a hint of cheesecake flavor.
 Our favorite filling is the raspberry jam, but you could use any flavor you like.